All Products

 Region

-In this example, US (Silicon Valley) is selected.
+In this topic, US (Silicon Valley) is selected.

 Endpoint Configuration

-• Backend Service Type: In this example, Custom IP is selected.
+• Backend Service Type: Select Custom Public IP Address.

 • Backend Service: Enter the IP address of the backend service that you want to accelerate.

 • Weight: Enter the weight of the endpoint.
 Valid values: 0 to 255.
-GA routes network traffic to endpoints based on the weights of the endpoints.
-In this example, the default value 255 is used.
+GA routes traffic to endpoints based on the weights that you configure.
+In this topic, the default value 255 is used.

 Warning